-Twilio uses two credentials to determine which project an API request is coming from: The Account SID, which acts as a username, and the Auth Token which acts as a password.
+Twilio uses two credentials to determine which account an API request is coming from: The Account SID, which acts as a username, and the Auth Token which acts as a password.
 This guide explains how to find your Auth Token, and how to change it.

-Notice: If another user gets access to your Auth Token and Account SID, they will have full access to your project, and use of the Twilio API as if they were you.
+Notice: If another user gets access to your Auth Token and Account SID, they will have full access to your account, and use of the Twilio API as if they were you.
 All users should take steps to keep their Auth Token private.
 For more recommendations, see Is Someone Else Using Your Twilio Account?
 Best Practices to Protect Your Auth Token (Twilio Blog).

 If you are concerned someone has unauthorized use of your Twilio credentials, see Proactive Steps for Customers Experiencing Account Takeover.